-A total of six 30-minute quizzes will be given during the discussion section.
-Each quiz will consist of 5 free response questions for a total of 20 points per quiz.
-The lowest of your five quiz grades will be dropped.
+A total of four 30-minute quizzes will be given during the discussion section.
+All quizzes will be administered via WileyPLUS and will be proctored over Zoom.
+Students must take their quizzes on camera.
+The use of cell phones, tablets, or any electronic devices is prohibited.
+You may not discuss or share the questions and answers with any other student in any class.
+Any violation of these policies will be in violation with the Academic Honesty policy described below.
+The lowest of your four quiz grades will be dropped.
 If you miss a quiz, that is the quiz that will be dropped.
 No make-up quizzes will be given under any circumstances.